 The earliest mention of convicts receiving clothing in VDL was (HRA 3, 1, p 530,) an order at Hobart 8 Mar 1805, convict women just arrived on Sophia to receive: 1 jacket with Sleeves, 1 petticoat, 1 shift, 1 pr stockings, 1 cap, 1 pr shoes, 1 hat.
 No underwear was mentioned for women, though the men were to receive a pair of drawers each.
-Eleven female convicts arrived from NSW on the Sophia in 1805.

 The first convict ship direct into Van Diemen’s Land, The Morley in 1820, had a list of provisions on board as follows:

 20th April 1820

 A List of Stores shipped on board the Morley Convict Ship, Robert Brown Master, for the use of 120 female convicts, passengers, and 50 children, during their voyage to New South Wales, or Van Diemen’s Land, and of clothing for the use of the convicts upon their arrival at the colony.